Ai Accountant

 Tax Audit Under Section 44AB

-Emphasize cash transactions, disallowed expenses, capital gains computations, prepare Form 3CD details early, document all assumptions.
+Emphasize cash transactions, disallowed expenses, and capital gains computations.
+Prepare Form 3CD details early.
+Document all assumptions behind each disclosure.

 GST Audit